kkolodziejczak/C-Programs/README.md

 # C-Programs
-All programs from C family written at university.
+All programs written at university.